EjahDil/coding_challenge/README.md

 # LeetCode Coding Challenges

 This repository contains my **solutions to coding challenges from LeetCode**.
-The goal of this repository is to **improve problem-solving skills, strengthen data structures & algorithms knowledge**, and prepare for **technical interviews**.
+The goal of this repository is to **improve problem-solving skills, strengthen data structures & algorithms knowledge**.

 ---